tariqdaouda/FiberedAE/README.md

 This repository contains all code for creating and training FAEs.

   * Examples in the form of Jupyter notebooks are available in the the folder: **/demos**.
-  * Model hyper parameters can be found in a human readable format in: **/demos/configuration**.
+  * Model hyper-parameters can be found in a human readable format in: **/demos/configuration**.